anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 We thank Brian E. Carpenter, Michael Richardson, and Giorgio Romanenghi for their input and discussion on use cases and call flows.

-Moreover, we thank Michael Richardson, Rajeev Ranjan, and Rufus Buschart for their reviews.
+Moreover, we thank Toerless Eckert, Barry Lea, Michael Richardson, Rajeev Ranjan, and Rufus Buschart for their reviews with suggestions for improvements.

 --- back